For Victoria Leon, the day began like any other.

 Californians pride themselves on their recycling policies.
 The state has some of the most progressive in the nation, with 7 out of 10 of the state’s largest cities having implemented or worked on "zero waste" policies as of 2019.
 It also has some of the most progressive worker safety standards.
 But across the state, companies that employ the state’s approximately 13,000 recycling workers harbor hazards that academic experts and worker safety advocates say are both unacceptable and preventable.
 The problem: California lacks the resources necessary to actually enforce its strong regulations.

 "I think most injuries [in recycling] are easily preventable," said Debbie Berkowitz, director of the National Employment Law Project, or NELP.
-Berkowitz’ grandfather was killed in a scrap metal recycling center, and when she was working at the federal Occupational Safety and Health Agency (OSHA), recycling was "one of the more dangerous industries," meaning it came up regularly as a source of concern.
+Berkowitz’ grandfather was killed in a scrap metal recycling center, and when she was working at the federal Occupational Safety and Health Administration (OSHA), recycling was "one of the more dangerous industries," meaning it came up regularly as a source of concern.

 "Unfortunately, a lot of companies…in this industry, seem to put safety last on the list of things they think about…It’s all about valuing workers over the speed of production," Berkowitz said.